 - Patentable Invention: once you are clear with the type of protection you seek, determine whether your invention is patentable or not.
 For this, your invention needs to meet the patentability criteria, which includes: Novelty, Non-Disclosure, industrial applicability, patentable subject-matter and non-obvious.
 For this, a thorough prior-art search solves the purpose.

 - Kind of patent protection: there are 3 types of patents- Utility, Design, and plant.
-The type of patent protection you seek depends totally on your invention.
+Also, the type of patent protection you seek depends totally on your invention.
 So, determine whether it goes with a utility patent, design or plant or a combination of two or all.

 Once you are sure about the type of IP and/patent protection you are going to seek.

 You can now proceed with the patent filing proceedings.
 But again, there are multiple patent filing requirements in USPTO that act as a precursor to the patent filing.
-These factors will make you mentally prepared for all the filing proceedings that take place at the patent office.
+Also, these factors will make you mentally prepared for all the filing proceedings that take place at the patent office.

-- Boundaries of Patent Protection: decide whether you want to file an international or a national application.
-The procedure for filing both the type of applications is different.
-One can file a direct application, PCT application or application to Paris convention countries for international applications.
+decide whether you want to file an international or a national application.
+The procedure for filing both types of applications is different.
+So, one can file a direct application, PCT application, or application to Paris convention countries for international applications.

-- Type of Patent Application: determine the type of patent application you want to file.
+Determine the type of patent application you want to file.
 You can file a provisional (incomplete) before filing a non-provisional (complete) patent application.
 Both serve their own purpose.
-File complete application within 12 months of filing a provisional application.
+Also, you must file a complete application within 12 months of filing a provisional application.
 Be mindful of submitting the application(s) with all the required parts.

-- Complete Prosecution Cost: there is a fee for the different hierarchy of proceedings as the patent application moves.
-A patent application is subject to a basic fee and additional fees.
-Additional fees include excess claim fees, fee depending upon the number of office actions and so on.
+There is a fee for the different hierarchy of proceedings as the patent application moves.
+So, a patent application is subject to a basic fee and additional fees.
+Additional fees include excess claim fees, fees depending upon the number of office actions, and so on.

-- Hiring a Patent Attorney: consider hiring an attorney while drafting and filing a patent application.
-This is so because an attorney knows patent office rules, and identifies what to add in a patent application.
+consider hiring an attorney while drafting and filing a patent application.
+This is so because an attorney knows patent office rules, and identifies what to add to a patent application.
 Be mindful of signing a Non-Disclosure Agreement to safeguard your invention prior to sharing information.